Skip to content

 15. Metallic Pigeon

-The metallic pigeon is a species of bird in the family Columbidae, commonly known as a white-throated pigeon.
+The metallic pigeon is a bird species in the Columbidae family, commonly known as a white-throated pigeon.
 It is a medium-sized bird, measuring up to 37 cm in length.
-The pigeon has a distinctive metallic sheen on its plumage, ranging from blue-green to bronze in color.
+The pigeon has a distinctive metallic sheen, ranging from blue-green to bronze, on its plumage.

-The head is dark grey in color, and the wings and tail are black.
+The head is dark grey, and the wings and tail are black.
 The throat and chest are white, and the belly is paler.
 The metallic pigeon is found in tropical and subtropical forests of India and Southeast Asia.

-It prefers open habitats such as scrublands, gardens, and cultivated areas, but it can also be found in forested areas.
-It feeds mainly on fruits and grains, but it will also consume insects, small reptiles, and other small animals.
+It prefers open habitats such as scrublands, gardens, and cultivated areas but can also be found in forested areas.
+It feeds mainly on fruits and grains but will also consume insects, small reptiles, and other small animals.

 It is usually seen in pairs or small flocks, and it is known to be quite vocal.
-The metallic pigeon is a popular gamebird, and it is also kept as a pet in some parts of the world.
+The metallic pigeon is a popular gamebird and is also kept as a pet in some parts of the world.

 KingdomAnimalia